swcarpentry/DEPRECATED-boot-camps/python/reproducible_workflow/reproducible_workflow.md

 3. Add the raw data to our project.
 4. Write our code to perform the analysis, including tests.
 5. Push the button and watch the magic.

+One other aspect of this is that someone else should be able to look at your analysis and understand what you did and to some degree also why (informative git commit messages can be helpful in that regard...).
+In the most common case, the 'someone else' is you 6 or 12 or 18 months down the line.

 One final note - the workflow that we're following here is just a suggestion.
 Organizing code and data is an art, and a room of 100 scientists will give you